tjdharamsi/E4571-Personalisation-Theory-Project/README.md

 ### Future Scope of Work

-In the future, we would like to extend this study to convert our code into a Python package and publish a paper on the same.
+In the future, we would like to extend this study to convert our code into a Python package.
 We invite members of the larger academic community to contribute to this project.

 ---